chenowitz/chenowitz.github.io/kaggle_smartphone_human_activity_analysis.md

 In other words, it is easy to compute how much each variable is contributing to the decision.

 I ran a Random Forest Classifier on only the training data to avoid overfitting.
 I experimented with number of trees, trying values of 100, 500, and 1000.
 The RFC selected different number of features depending on the number of decision trees.
+# TODO: determine if lots of my features are highly correlated b/c highly correlated features will be weighted less
 # TODO: insert tabel

 Out of the 251 features, X features are linearly independent (based on the rank of X_train). </br>